 Absences with approval of parent or guardian that are not legal reasons for being excused will be unapproved.
-Examples of unapproved absences are babysitting, family vacations or trips, working, DMV appointment, accidentally sleeping in, or other personal reasons.
+Examples of unapproved absences are babysitting, family vacations or trips, working, DMV appointments, accidentally sleeping in, or other personal reasons.
 Assignments missed during unapproved absences may not be made up without permission from the teacher.
-Unexcused absences can result in Saturday School, In-School Suspension, parent conferences up to referral to law enforcement.
+Unexcused absences can result in Detention, Saturday School, parent conferences up to referral to law enforcement.
 Excessive unexcused absences may result in limited opportunities to participate in co/extra-curricular activities (ie: athletics, performances, senior activities, dances, etc.).